In this article, you’ll find out:

 Have you decided you want to switch to a vegan diet, but aren’t sure what to do about eggs?
-I.e. what you can eat instead of them?
-Is it even possible?
+Are you wondering what you can eat instead of them?
+And is it even possible?

 Eggs are widely used for cooking and baking.
 However, they aren’t classed as being vegan-friendly due to the way the eggs are produced and hens are treated.1